JohnCGriffin/merkatilo_py3/README.md

 Major operations typically associated with technical market analysis involve time series that map dates to numeric values.
 The mapping function is handled by the ```series``` class and dates are contained within the ```dateset``` class.
 In merkatilo, dates are simply julian date integers.
 For instance, the first day of the year 2000 can be constructed via ``(->jdate '2000-1-1)`` yielding 2451545.
 The date integers where chosen to match Postgres julians.
 A special but common time series in merkatilo is a signal series which answers date queries with only (#f, 1, -1).

-The following example loads the SPY ETF, sets the active dates parameter, and does a 200 period cross to create a signal sseries showing buy and sell signals.
+The following example loads the SPY ETF, sets the active dates parameter, and does a 200 period cross to create a signal series showing buy and sell signals.
 The utility operator dump prints out the SPY series, the 200 period smoothing and the cross.

 ```
 from user_imports import *